Omsh888/NexusRetail-Smart-Retail-Management-Software/README.md

 # Nexus Retail – Smart Retail Management Software

-Nexus Retail is a smart and integrated retail management solution for automating and simplifying the day-to-day operations of retail stores.
-This project is developed as a final year B.Tech project.
+Nexus Retail is a comprehensive, cloud-based retail management solution designed to automate and streamline the day-to-day operations of retail businesses.
+It integrates key functionalities like GST-compliant billing, real-time inventory tracking, customer relationship management (CRM), and sales analytics into a single, user-friendly platform.

 ## 🚀 Project Features